GoogleChrome/web.dev/src/site/content/en/react/code-splitting-suspense/index.md

 `Suspense` allows you to display a temporary loading state while network requests are made under the hood.
 But what if those network requests fail for some reason?
-You might offline, or perhaps your web app is attempting to lazy-load a [versioned URL](/http-cache/#long-lived-caching-for-versioned-urls) that is out of date, and no longer available following a server redeployment.
+You might be offline, or perhaps your web app is attempting to lazy-load a [versioned URL](/http-cache/#long-lived-caching-for-versioned-urls) that is out of date, and no longer available following a server redeployment.